As an Amazon Associate I earn from qualifying purchases.

-I mean really: My local Raley’s carries several dozen, and there are thousands of brands of hot sauce out there, ranging from the venerable Tabasco (the only hot sauce I still buy) to the ridiculous Dave’s Insanity Sauce, which is so hot it really ought to be a controlled substance.
+Think about it: My local Raley’s carries several dozen varieties of hot sauce, and there are thousands of brands of hot sauce out there, ranging from the venerable Tabasco (one of the only hot sauces I still buy) to the ridiculous Dave’s Insanity Sauce, which is so hot it really ought to be a controlled substance.
 It’s simply a case of too much choice, and not enough difference in the sauces to matter.

-I think one of the reasons there is so much hot sauce on the market is because it is so easy to make.
+I think one of the reasons there is so much hot sauce on the market is because it is so easy to make at home.

 I am imagining all these inspired home cooks in Texas or Florida or New Jersey who were happy making their own sauce, when someone said: “You oughta bottle that!”
 They do, hemorrhage money, then promptly go out of business a year or so later.
 Mercifully, I’ve never been tempted to sell my own hot sauce.
 But if I did, it’d be this one.

 And since I am about to give you my recipe, I guess I won’t be making my fortune (or bankrupting myself) on “Hank’s Cray-zey Hawt Sauce” anytime soon.
-What makes this sauce so special is the chile — I use wild chiles for this recipe.
+What makes my rendition of homemade sauce so special is the chile — I use wild chiles for this recipe.

 Yep.
 Wild chiles.
 They exist.
 Known mostly as chiltepin, pequin or bird’s eye chiles because, I suppose, they are small and round like a bird’s eye, these grow wild in much of Central America — and have the distinction of being the only chile peppers native to the United States.
 You can forage for them in southern Arizona, New Mexico and Texas, and they reportedly live in southern Florida as well.